OmriN7/tmf/README.md

 ##### content stuff
 - Add a larger delay to the stats in the homepage
 - Change  `.hero-inner-container--center`'s`margin-top` from 6% to 3.5% or something smaller.
+- Same goes for the hero's social media container only please make that a little larger, not smaller.
 - Add alt tags where there are none for img tags
 - Make the hover over for the buttons blue and not gray
 - Fix what it says regarding the history page & 404.